-Overall this is a tired and overtly silly sequel that nolonger has the charm the original did and really only worth seeing out of curiosities sake.
+Overall this is a tired and overtly silly sequel, one that no longer has the charm the original had, and is really only worth seeing out of curiosities sake.